Billie Joe Armstrong: 2013 onward

 Armstrong also collaborated with the comedy hip hop group Lonely Island in their song "I Run NY" from The Wack Album released on June 7, 2013.
 He starred alongside Leighton Meester in the 2014 film Like Sunday, Like Rain.
-For his work in the film, Bilie Joe won the Breakout Performance Award at the 2014 Williamsburg Independent Film Festival.
+For his work in the film, Billie Joe won the Breakout Performance Award at the 2014 Williamsburg Independent Film Festival.
 Armstrong wrote songs for These Paper Bullets, a rock musical adaptation of Much Ado About Nothing, which premiered at Yale Repertory Theater in March 2014.

-In 2014, Armstrong joined The Replacements for a number of shows beginning on April 19 at Coachella.
+In 2014, Armstrong joined the Replacements for a number of shows beginning on April 19 at Coachella.
 Frontman Paul Westerberg had been suffering with back problems and spent the majority of the gig lying on a sofa while Armstrong helped play his parts.
 Westerberg referred to Billie Joe as an "expansion of the band".
-Armstrong joined The Replacements on stage again at the Shaky Knees Music Festival in Atlanta in May.
+Armstrong joined the Replacements on stage again at the Shaky Knees Music Festival in Atlanta in May.

 In November 2014, Armstrong moved with his son Joseph to New York and began working on another acting role, in the film Ordinary World.
 It was Armstrong's first lead acting role.
 The film centers on the mid-life crisis of a husband and father who attempts to revisit his punk past, and was released in 2016.
 It included new songs written and performed by Armstrong.
 The film got mixed reviews, although Armstrong's own performance was generally praised, with The Village Voice writing that he had "a low-key charm suggesting that, if he desired it, he could get more onscreen gigs in between albums."

 In October 2016, Green Day released their album Revolution Radio.
-In July 2017, Armstrong formed a supergroup with Tim Armstrong of Rancid, named The Armstrongs.
+In July 2017, Armstrong formed a supergroup with Tim Armstrong of Rancid, named the Armstrongs.

-In April 2018, Armstrong formed the rock band The Longshot, and on April 20, the band released their debut studio album Love Is For Losers.
-Shortly after, Armstrong announced that he and The Longshot would embark on a summer tour.
+In April 2018, Armstrong formed the rock band the Longshot, and on April 20, the band released their debut studio album, Love Is for Losers.
+Shortly after, Armstrong announced that he and the Longshot would embark on a summer tour.
 Aside from Armstrong, the band's lineup consists of Kevin Preston and David S. Field of the band Prima Donna on lead guitar and drums, respectively, and longtime Green Day live member Jeff Matika on bass.

 In 2019, Armstrong co-wrote and performed the track "Strangers & Thieves" on the album Sunset Kids by Jesse Malin.

-In February 2020, Green Day released their latest album, Father of All Motherfuckers.
+In February 2020, Green Day released their thirteenth album, Father of All Motherfuckers.

+Green Day's fourteenth album, Saviors, was released on January 19, 2024.

+Artistry

+Armstrong is known for his frequent use of palm-muted, power chord-driven guitar riffs, and melodic guitar solos.
+His strumming style makes use of techniques such as stubbing and fret hand muting, which allows him to strum power chords harder while attacking all six strings on the guitar.